ratwolfzero/hopalong_python/README.md

 ## Abstract

-The "Hopalong"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham, England, was popularized by A.K.
+The "Hopalong"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham [1], [2], England, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American [3].
 In Germany, it gained further recognition through a translation titled "HÜPFER" in Spektrum der Wissenschaft [3].
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

-Barry Martin’s work on graphic potential of recursive functions, detailed in Computers in Art, Design and Animation [1], [2], played a significant role in the development of these concepts.

 The Python programs provided calculate and visualize the “Hopalong” attractor by iterating the following recursive functions: